CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-results.md

 }
 ```

-The "results" property holds an array of all the delivery results that
+The "results" property holds an array of JSON objects.
+Each object contains the
-were encountered.
-It can have the following properties:
+result of one delivery attempt.
+Every result object can have the following properties:

 <table>
     <tr>